ch2isk4kos/aug_12_2019/oauth_notes.md

     - click create an OAuth client ID

 *NOTE*
-this is where you require the client ID and client secret from your rails app
+this is where you require the client ID and client secret for your .env file

 ###########################################################################